aeternity/protocol/epoch/api/README.md

 This document:
 * Provides an overview of the API exposed by the epoch node;
 * Defines the WebSocket API of the epoch node;
-* Describes the intented usage of the user API of the epoch node.
+* Describes the intended usage of the user API of the epoch node.

 ## Overview